Bayes Theorem in the Face of Reality

 In general terms, P(B) = [ the probability of you having the disease and correctly testing positive] + [the probability of you not having the disease and falsely testing positive]

-Before we proceed, let’s take some time to clear some common points of confusion.
+Before we proceed, let’s take some time to clarify some common confusing points.

 P(B|A) is the likelihood or the probability of B given A. P(B|A) means the likelihood that you would test positive if you had the disease i.e., probability of event B occurring given evidence A has already happened.